MinYaoJhu/Advanced_R/Ch6_Functions_1.md

 > && does not perform elementwise comparisons; instead it uses the first element of each value only.

+> In summary: && short-circuits which means that if the left-hand side is FALSE it doesn’t evaluate the right-hand side (because it doesn’t matter).
+Similarly, if the left-hand side of || is TRUE it doesn’t evaluate the right-hand side.

+> && does not perform elementwise comparisons; instead it uses the first element of each value only.
+It also uses lazy evaluation, in the sense that evaluation “proceeds only until the result is determined.”

+> This means that the RHS of && won’t be evaluated if the LHS already determines the outcome of the comparison (e.g. evaluate to FALSE).
+This behaviour is also known as “short-circuiting.”

 What is different with this code?
 Why is this behaviour undesirable here?

     ```r